coder/start-workspace-action/README.md

 ## Requirements

-- A Coder deployment with API access
+- A Coder deployment with API access.
+- Coder 2.21 or later to use the `github-username` input.
+Earlier versions of Coder can use the `coder-username` input instead.
-- Appropriate secrets configured in your repository or environment
+- Appropriate secrets configured in your repository or environment.

 ## Security Recommendations